ibm-cloud-docs/appid/branded.md

 You can display your own customized screens and take advantage of the authentication and authorization capabilities of {{site.data.keyword.appid_short_notm}}.
 With cloud directory as your identity provider, your users are able to interact with your app with less help from you.
 They're able to sign in, sign up, reset their password, and more without asking for help.
 {: shortdesc}

-To make this possible, {{site.data.keyword.appid_short_notm}} exposed REST APIs.
+To make this possible, {{site.data.keyword.appid_short_notm}} exposes REST APIs.
 You can use the REST API to build a back-end server that serves your web apps, or to interact with a mobile app with your own custom screens.

 The management API is secured with IBM Cloud Identity and Access Management generated tokens.
 This means that account owners can specify who on their team has which level of access for each service instance.
 For more information about how IAM and {{site.data.keyword.appid_short_notm}} work together, see [Service access management](/docs/services/appid/iam.html).

-When a user clicks sign-in from your customized screen, the [Resource Owner Password Credentials flow](https://oauthlib.readthedocs.io/en/stable/oauth2/grants/password.html) is used to gain access and identity tokens directly from your web or mobile apps.

 After you've configured your [settings](/docs/services/appid/cloud-directory.html),